micknudsen/snpahoy/README.md

 }
 ```

+## Germline Mode

+Here be dragons!

+## Installation

-The simplest way to install `snpahoy` is by using conda:
+The recommended way to install `snpahoy` is by using conda:

 ```
 $ conda install -c micknudsen snpahoy